 a fully completed and signed application form;

-your latest full months bank statements showing credits from your employer and debits to your current lender (if applicable);
+your latest full months bank statements showing credits from your employer and debits to your current lender (if applicable).
+Alternatively for a residential mortgage, you can use Open Banking to provide this information;

 your latest P60;

-the latest two years' finalised signed accounts (if self-employed);
+the latest two years' finalised signed accounts or accountant's certificate (if self-employed);

 application/valuation fee, and other fees if you have not chosen to have them added to your loan (as applicable);

-details of any life policies and household insurance policies that you currently hold.
+details of any life policies and household insurance policies that you currently hold; and

 gifted deposit declaration (if applicable)